 Sensuality is a powerful healing modality and divinely feminine.

 Make engagement in pleasurable things a priority, schedule time doing these things in your calendar or make it part of a routine.
-Some examples include; being in nature, listening to music, wearing perfume, eating chocolate, enjoying delicious meals, sunbathing, swimming, massages, laughing, nurturing one’s body with lotions and candle-lit baths, dancing, reading sensual books, dressing beautifully, kissing, hugging, and lovemaking.
+Some examples include; being in nature, listening to music, wearing perfume, eating chocolate, enjoying delicious meals, sunbathing, swimming, massages, laughing, lotions and candle-lit baths, dancing, reading, being around or wearing sensory fabrics, and physical affection.
 As Valerie Ramsey in her book, Gracefully, writes, “Sensuality enriches the soul as much as it enriches the body and mind.”

 Nurturing, in the feminine form,